 These investments are public investment vehicles valued using the Net Asset Value ("NAV") provided by the administrator of the fund.
 The NAV is based on the value of the underlying assets owned by the fund, minus its liabilities, and then divided by the number of shares outstanding.
-The NAV is a quoted price in an active market and classified within level 1 of the valuation hierarchy.
+The NAV is a quoted price in an active market.